vaeryn-uk/vul/README.md

 * Simple API to replace existing content.
 * Extensibility for implementation of different notification types; `FVulHeadlineNotification` is the provided implementation.

+### Tooltip

+`UVulTooltipSubsystem` provides a simple API for displaying a tooltip to the user as they interact with the world/interface.
+This is implemented independently of Unreal's native tooltip support for now, but maybe integrated later if a need arises.

+To use this, create a widget class and implement `IVulTooltipWidget` in CPP, then create a widget UMG blueprint that extends it and select the UMG in Vul Runtime's project settings as the widget class to use.

+Once configured, `UVulTooltipSystem` can be called to show and hide a tooltip per player.
+When showing the tooltip, you must provide a tooltip data instance (which extends `FVulTooltipData`).
+This allows you to define what data can be displayed in a tooltip and provides a structured system for consistent tooltips across your game.

+Later, this will be integrated with Vul's RichText support.